openshift-psap/specfem-client/documentation/specfem_blog.md

 -------------------------

-Then the [mesher image is built similarly][mesher_build], with Specfem problem size (`Nex`) and number of processes injected in the template and passed to the [Dockerfile][mesher_dockerfile] via environment variables.
-We construct the mesher image by configuring Specfem and building its mesher binary on top our base image.
+Then the [mesher image is built similarly][mesher_build], with Specfem problem size (`Nex`) and the number of MPI processes injected in the template and passed to the [Dockerfile][mesher_dockerfile] via environment variables.
+We construct the mesher image by configuring Specfem and building its mesher binary on top of our base image.

 [mesher_build]: https://gitlab.com/kpouget_psap/specfem-client/-/blob/master/manifests/02_buildconfig_mesher.yaml
 [mesher_dockerfile]: https://gitlab.com/kpouget_psap/specfem-client/-/blob/master/manifests/Dockerfile.mesher